4946Robotics/2013-14-Block-Party/README.md

 This repo contains:
 * All code for Block Party Challenge (autonomous & teleop)
-* Periodically updated to do list
+* A periodically updated to do list
 * Notes related to software or the challenge in general